 The most common type of plastic canvas people see has small squares in it, similar to the above image, and mostly comes in 5, 7 and 10 count.
 I say mostly, as the most common producer, Darice, ONLY produces those sizes.
-The reason is that needle point yarn can’t go any lower than 10 or 12 count.
-But when fake canvas makers come in, they copy this style, and make it 14 count.
+The reason is that needlepoint yarn can’t go any lower than 10 or 12 count.
+But when fake canvas makers come in, they copy this style and make it 14 count.

 Cross Stitch Plastic Canvas

 Cross stitch plastic canvas has one main difference; circular holes.
 It emulates aida and looks a lot like perforated card, and comes in loads of stiffnesses.
 This is the stuff that you should be cross stitching with as it makes sure your cross stitches lie in the correct way, filling the whole space without letting massive areas be uncovered.
-It also has shaped holes meaning your thread won’t catch, the count is actually 14 count, and unlike any fakes, comes in a variety of colors.
+It also has shaped holes meaning your thread won’t catch, the count is actually 14 count, and unlike any fakes, it comes in a variety of colors.

 Perforated Plastic Canvas

 If you want to get really fancy with your plastic canvas, you can also look into perforated plastic canvas.
-It works in exactly the same way as perforated card, however the varied types of plastic mean not only can you get a massive variance of stiffness, but you can also get custom shapes made.
-We’re not just talking about cirles here either, you can get a series of weird and wonderful shapes like purses and wallets.
+It works in exactly the same way as perforated card, however, the varied types of plastic mean not only can you get a massive variance of stiffness, but you can also get custom shapes made.
+We’re not just talking about circles here either, you can get a series of weird and wonderful shapes like purses and wallets.

 Plastic Aida Canvas

 There is also another type of plastic canvas.
 I mention this as its essentially aida, and sometimes sold as that, but NEVER use it as plastic canvas.
-Not only does it look like fabric, but acts like it too. if you want a waterproof aida, you can use it, but it won’t hold a shape and won’t work in any 3D projects.
+Not only does it look like fabric, but it acts like it too. if you want a waterproof aida, you can use it, but it won’t hold shape and won’t work in any 3D projects.